-Traditionally, finance has been entrusted as the caretaker of numbers and reliable insights and analytics for the organization.
+Traditionally, finance has been entrusted as the caretaker of numbers and reliable insights and analytics for the organisation.
 However, the explosion of data from within the connected enterprise and business ecosystem is challenging that.

-Today, data rolls into and out of every part of an organization, making it possible for any part of the business to pull insights that inform decisions to drive it forward.
-Moreover, easy access to hyperscaler cloud-based analytics tools and low code AI and reporting tooling have further democratized information assimilation and dissemination.
+Today, data rolls into and out of every part of an organisation, making it possible for any part of the business to pull insights that inform decisions to drive it forward.
+Moreover, easy access to hyperscaler cloud-based analytics tools and low code AI and reporting tooling have further democratised information assimilation and dissemination.
 Businesses have gained efficiency, reducing planning cycles to evaluate dynamic business models using scenarios and simulations, and are increasingly looking at finance functions to be the ultimate business partner focusing on top line growth.

-With its role rapidly changing, finance is facing a clarion call for change, and the function must quickly transform to regain the pole position as the analytics engine of the organization.
+With its role rapidly changing, finance is facing a clarion call for change, and the function must quickly transform to regain the pole position as the analytics engine of the organisation.
 Deloitte has been watching closely this transformation and has predicted following eight trends for finance leading up to 2025:

 1. The finance factory – As core finance processes such as reconciliations or journal entry continue to automate, the focus will shift to translating financial information into business insights, and target improving end-to-end processes affecting multiple business areas, not siloed activities.
 Cost- effectiveness remains critical, increasing the pressure on finance to lower their costs to serve while introducing new capabilities and taking on more analytical work.
 Finance factories of the future will be the engine rooms of analytics and insights as operating processes become increasingly touchless.